Manage a Team

 • Goal-based performance bonuses

-When it comes to payout methods for bonuses, there are various avenues that companies can use.
+When it comes to payout methods for bonuses, there are various ways that small business owners can show their gratitude and appreciation for staff members.

 Payroll

-Using payroll to distribute bonuses means that the bonus amount is added to an employee’s regular paycheck.
-It’s a simple and convenient method because the bonus is treated as part of their usual salary and follows the same deductions and taxes.
+Running bonus payroll is a simple and convenient method because the bonus is treated as part of an employee’s usual salary and follows the same deductions and taxes.
 This ensures employees receive the bonus along with their regular pay, making it easier to manage their finances and taxes.

 Cash

 Offering employee stock options (ESOs) means giving team members shares in your business.
-Staff are able to buy shares at a set price rather than the (usually higher) market rate.
-That means if they sell their shares later, they’ll very likely make money.
+Staff can buy shares at a set price rather than the (usually higher) market rate.
+That means they’re likely to make money if they sell their shares later on.

 If your company is doing well, offering ESOs is a good form of compensation.
 It can also incentivize staff to stay longer as they may want to wait until their ESOs mature or the share price rises before selling.